fokuscms/blackhound/README.md

 # Quickstart
 ## What`s this guide about?
-This little guide is for getting started with the FKS.
+This little guide is for getting started with Blackhound.
 It will give you a simple step-by-step introduction in how to create a small application with the framework.
 You will understand the basic concepts after working through this guide.
 Further details are explained in the full documentation.
 ## What is Blackhound?
 Blackhound is a simple PHP-based framework which was created as the foundation of the **fokus² CMS**.
 It was made using conventions and components that are common in web development to ensure that you are able to refine this framework with us as well.

 Blackhound is made using components of many other famous PHP projects as the [Symfony2](http://symfony.com/) components and using [Illuminate](https://github.com/illuminate) components (Laravel).
 But the framework is kept simpler than the other frameworks and was created to support developer in creating applications as fast as possible and with less boundaries.
-##Installing Blackhound
+## Installing Blackhound
 The setup of this framework is very simple and has following requirements:

 - A web server (something like the Apache module mod_rewrite is recommended)